Homomorphic Encryption Usability in Data Security

 A: IBM has released its libraries and has been actively working on standardization efforts to promote the adoption of it in various applications.

-A: Craig Gentry, a computer scientist, is known for his groundbreaking work on fully homomorphic encryption.
+A: Craig Gentry, a computer scientist, is known for his groundbreaking work on fully analogous encryption.
 His work has paved the way for advancements in the field.

-A: Homomorphic encryption allows machine learning algorithms to operate on encrypted data, preserving privacy and security while enabling data analysis.
+A: analogous encryption allows machine learning algorithms to operate on encrypted data, preserving privacy and security while enabling data analysis.

 Q: What are the implementations of fully homomorphic encryption?